Suffer from aches, pains, and stiff joints? These foods may be just what you need to banish your pain!

 The avocado has the distinction of being the fruit with the highest fat content.
 Although it sounds unhealthy, these beneficial monounsaturated oils are loaded with antioxidants and help lower the risk of diseases, such as arthritis.
 Phyosterols and polyhydroxylated fatty alcohols (PFAs) provide anti-inflammatory benefits and help support the immune system in general.

 Dark Leafy Greens

-Aside from incorporating anti-inflammatory foods to your diet, you’ll also want to avoid the follow inflammation triggers:
+Aside from incorporating anti-inflammatory foods into your diet, you’ll also want to avoid the following inflammation triggers:

 Refined Carbohydrates (grains, sugars):

-The refining process removes vitamins, minerals and dietary fiber.
+The refining process removes vitamins, minerals, and dietary fiber.
 Refined carbohydrates have a high glycemic index and cause blood sugar to spike.
-Insulin resistance is a primary driver of chronic inflammation, so limit (or eliminate) adulterated white breads, pasta, flour, rice, corn syrup, high fructose corn syrup, maltose, sucrose and dextrose.
+Insulin resistance is a primary driver of chronic inflammation, so limit (or eliminate) adulterated white bread, pasta, flour, rice, corn syrup, high fructose corn syrup, maltose, sucrose, and dextrose.